blackjax-devs/blackjax/examples/howto_other_frameworks.md

 That's a **lot** of overhead!

-So while the implementation is simple considering what we're trying to achieve, it is only recommended for workloads where most of the time is spent evaluating the logprob and its gradient, and where this overhead becomes irrelevant.
+So while the implementation is simple considering what we're trying to achieve, it is only recommended for workloads where most of the time is spent evaluating the logdensity and its gradient, and where this overhead becomes irrelevant.

 ## Use custom XLA calls to call Numba functions faster